-You are cordially invited to attend the 2016 annual meeting of stockholders of AG Mortgage Investment Trust, Inc., which will be held on Wednesday, May 4, 2016 at 9:00 a.m., Eastern Time, at the offices of Angelo, Gordon & Co., L.P. ("Angelo, Gordon"), located on the 26th Floor of 245 Park Avenue, New York, New York 10167.
+You are cordially invited to attend the 2017 annual meeting of stockholders of AG Mortgage Investment Trust, Inc., which will be held on Wednesday, May 3, 2017 at 10:00 a.m., Eastern Time, at the offices of Angelo, Gordon & Co., L.P. ("Angelo, Gordon"), located on the 25th Floor of 245 Park Avenue, New York, New York 10167.
 Details of the business to be presented at the meeting can be found in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement.

 Pursuant to rules adopted by the Securities and Exchange Commission, we have provided access to our proxy materials over the Internet.
-Accordingly, we are sending a notice regarding the Internet availability of proxy materials ("Notice") on or about March 24, 2016 to our stockholders of record on March 9, 2016.
-The Notice contains instructions for your use of this process, including how to access our proxy statement and annual report over the Internet, how to authorize your proxy to vote online and how to request a paper copy of the proxy statement and annual report if you so desire.
+Accordingly, we are sending a notice regarding the Internet availability of proxy materials ("Notice") on or about March 22, 2017 to our stockholders of record on March 8, 2017.
+The Notice and Proxy Statement contain instructions for your use of this process, including how to access our proxy statement and annual report over the Internet, how to authorize your proxy to vote online and how to request a paper copy of the proxy statement and annual report if you so desire.

 If you are unable to attend the meeting in person, it is very important that your shares be represented and voted at the annual meeting.
-You may authorize your proxy to vote your shares over the Internet as described in the Notice.
+You may authorize your proxy to vote your shares over the Internet as described in the Notice and Proxy Statement.
 Alternatively, if you received a paper copy of the proxy card by mail, please complete, date, sign and promptly return the proxy card by mail so that your shares may be voted.
 You may also vote by telephone as described in your proxy card.
 If you vote your shares over the Internet, by mail or by telephone prior to the annual meeting, you may nevertheless revoke your proxy and cast your vote personally at the meeting.